What is Laser Tattoo Removal?

 - Is it safe to have a tattoo removed?

 For the most part, tattoo removal is a common and widely used procedure that has minimal side effects.
 As long as the site remains clean and free of infection, it is a pretty safe process.

 - How effective is laser tattoo removal?

-While it varies from person to person and depends greatly on the age and colors used in the tattoo, overall with the appropriate amount of sessions most people find that their tattoo fades and becomes nonexistent, making it a very effective way to remove a tattoo.
+While it varies from person to person and depends greatly on the age and colors used in the tattoo, along with the appropriate amount of sessions, most people find that their tattoo fades and becomes nonexistent, making it a very effective way to remove a tattoo.